ox-vgg/nightowlsapi/README.md

 `matDetectionsToJson.m` - convert detections in .mat format into a JSON format (MSCOCO compatible)

 `txtDetectionsToJson.m` - convert detections in .txt format into a JSON format (MSCOCO compatible)

+Note that we provide the evaluation code only in Python (above).

 ## License